ulagbulag/cassette/README.md

 # Template-based dynamic declarative Web UI Framework

-This is a ㅅemplate-based dynamic declarative web UI framework built with [Yew].
+This is a Template-based dynamic declarative web UI framework built with [Yew].

 ## Tutorial